airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 *destination*.
 In this case, the source is the literal number 1, and the destination is the *%eax* register.
 Operands can be numbers, memory location references, or registers.
 Different instructions allow different types of operands.
-See [Common x86 Instructions](#common-x86-instructions) for more information on which instructions take which kinds of operands.
+See [Appendix B. Common x86 Instructions](#appendix-b-common-x86-instructions) for more information on which instructions take which kinds of operands.

 On most instructions which have two operands, the first one is the source operand and the second one is the destination.
 Note that in these